Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 be a short (strictly) exact sequence of finitely generated Banach $A$-modules.
 Since

 for all $j>0$, the result follows by working inductively along the long exact sequences of abstract Tors and bornological cohomology groups respectively. \end{proof} We now extend this result to the Fr\'echet--Stein setting.
 Let $U=\varprojlim U_n$ and $V=\varprojlim V_n$ be Fr\'echet--Stein algebras.
-By a $V$-coadmissible $(V, U)$-bimodule we will mean a coadmissible $V$-module $M$, equipped with its canonical Fr\'echet structure and a continuous right $U$-module structure (see \cite[Definition 7.3]{DcapOne}.
-Continuity implies that after relabelling, we can then always assume without loss of generality that $M_n:=V_n\otimes_V M$ is a right $U_n$-module.\\ Let $M$ be a $V$-coadmissible $(V, U)$-bimodule.
-In \cite[section 7]{DcapOne}, Ardakov--Wadsley define the functor
+By a \textbf{$V$-coadmissible $(V, U)$-bimodule} we will mean a coadmissible $V$-module $M$, equipped with its canonical Fr\'echet structure and a continuous right $U$-module structure (see \cite[Definition 7.3]{DcapOne}).
+Continuity implies that after relabelling, we can then always assume without loss of generality that $M_n:=V_n\otimes_V M$ is a right $U_n$-module.